-It’s that time of season again and grub season is in full swing.
+It’s that time of the season again and the grub season is in full swing.
 Those of you who elected not to receive a grub control last year may be going through a debate with yourself on how to approach the situation, even if you didn’t get attacked last summer.
 The first thing you’ll have to consider is these beetles are here to stay.
 European Chafers, Japanese Beetle and the May/June Beetle are firmly planted in our areas now and are migrating north.
 Knowing this is the first step.
 Secondly, they are flying insects when they are adults.
-That means that they move from the trees at night (Chafers) and directly to lawns when laying eggs, i wonder if i Make a tire swing would scared them?.
+That means that they move from the trees at night (Chafers) and directly to lawns when laying eggs.
 You’ll never know if they have laid eggs in your lawn until it’s too late.
-Since the grubs are soil bound insects, you won’t see them until they are matured enough to cause damage to your lawn.
+Since the grubs are soil-bound insects, you won’t see them until they are matured enough to cause damage to your lawn.
 At that point, it’s probably too late to do anything about it.
 What I’m getting at here is forget about trying to control them after you have them.
 You’re outnumbered and it’s not worth the investment.
 Not to mention, there are no “curative” products you can get at the store.
-Make sure you are not mislead in thinking that is the case.
+Make sure you are not misled in thinking that is the case.

 Seeding each year vs. treating your lawn each year

-In order to make a good decision on this topic, you’ll have to weigh out the costs at either side of the spectrum.
-Lets start with a simple average in town sized lawn.
-In fact lets go a bit below that and say this lawn has 5000 square feet of turf.
-Lets assume that you get 1/4 infested with Grubs.
+Let’s start with a simple average in the town-sized lawn.
+In fact, let’s go a bit below that and say this lawn has 5000 square feet of turf.
+Let’s assume that you get 1/4 infested with Grubs.
 1250 SQ.
 FT.
 You’ll have to buy a bag of seed, which will cost you around $45 for only a 20lb bag of seed.
 Before you can seed, you should wait until the grubs pupate into beetles and fly out of the ground.
 That will be when soil temps get consistently around 70 degrees.
-Lets just say around June.
+Let’s just say around June.
 At that point, it’s getting really late to start seeding but you can do it if you have the patience to babysit your lawn during the hot summer months.
 If you do this then you can expect to water your lawn at least once per day for the first 2.5 weeks until the grass gets established.
 That puts you into July and perhaps August.
-Now the heat is really turned up and mature grass plants are having a hard time to maintain moisture.
+Now the heat is really turned up and mature grass plants are having a hard time maintaining moisture.
 You can expect your seedlings to die completely out if you aren’t there to water them to get their roots properly established.
 How is the labor sounding right about now?
-Lets move on and say you decided to seed in the fall time.
+Let’s move on and say you decided to seed in the fall time.
 This is a better choice as you have a longer “cool weather” growing period provided you start in the middle to end of September.
-Watering will be vital the first few weeks with any seedlings.
-This time of season especially, because you’ll be starting your seeding at the end of the dry season.
-Once you do get the grass established, you’ll already be at the point of backing off on your watering and by that time the temps. will have dropped and you’ve setup your seedlings for a good growth period before winter.
+Watering will be vital in the first few weeks with any seedlings.
+This time of the season especially, because you’ll be starting your seeding at the end of the dry season.
+Once you do get the grass established, you’ll already be at the point of backing off on your watering and by that time the temps. will have dropped and you’ve set up your seedlings for a good growth period before winter.

 Your lawn is an asset to your property and you should treat it that way.

 A properly maintained lawn can increase a home’s overall value by up to 15%.
-One of the best additions for a garden is adding some fruit trees as they offer amazing fruit and also look so nice in the garden!!!
 Knowing that and the amount of effort you have to put in to establishing a lawn or re-establishing a lawn for that matter is enough information for me.
 The best advice I can give you is to protect your lawn if you have noticed damage around the neighborhood that you live in.
 All areas in southern Maine up through Augusta, Waterville, Bangor, Brewer, Old Town, Orono, Hampden, Hermon, Carmel, Levant, Lincoln, Millinocket, Machias, Skowhegan and all points in between are prime areas for these guys and they are spreading.
 Keep your eyes open and if you notice grub damage you should stop gambling with your lawn.
-These beetles lay their in turf grass and turf grass only!!!
+These beetles lay they’re in turfgrass and turf grass only!!!
 Good luck.